 highest standard.
 A better road surface with vehicles travelling at the correct speed will reduce the noise from HGVs and all other vehicles accessing the port and the surrounding area.

 The proposals have taken into consideration the port’s proximity to the Solent and Southampton Water Special Protection Area (SPA) and Ramsar & Dibden Bay Site of Special Scientific Interest (SSSI) and enhancements to the ecological buffer zone between Marchwood and the SSSI are proposed.

 Extensive ecological surveys have been conducted and the majority of the site is of low ecological value, although some good quality habitats exist including reedbeds, scrub, wooded areas and some grassland.

 As there are no plans to change the marine infrastructure, the impact on marine life is likely to be minimal and increased vessel movements will only comprise a small proportion of daily vessel movements in the River Test.

-The Environmental Impact Assessment (EIA) and an Environmental Statement will be submitted as part of the Planning Application.
+An Environmental Statement has been submitted as part of the Planning Application.

 The port will continue to have fencing around the perimeter and there will be no public access for safety and defence security.